WilsonBillkia/bane/README.md

 (linklcy.yml is an ansible playbook with the steps from the CL github automated to install chainlink.
 The -kK switch asks us for a ssh password (-k) and sudo password (-K).
-You will need it first run and then every run unless you generate a key, drop it in files, and reference it in the nodexxx.yml (recommended)
+You will need it first run and then every run unless you generate a key, drop it in files, and reference it in the roles/node/main.yml playbook (recommended)

 ## Provision GETH Nodes
 For hardware requirements always check with offical Ethereum documentation